This is a true story of a wooden statue of Blessed Virgin Mary that wept 101 times.

 Could it be that this is the tears of the Virgin Mary?

-However, Sister K. stood bolt upright and her lips were trembling.
+However, Sr. K. stood bolt upright and her lips were trembling.

 But, she pulled herself together soon.